ClickHouse/ClickHouse/docs/en/development/style.md

 Fork is not used for parallelization.

-**8.** Synchronizing threads.
+**8.** Syncing threads.

- Often it is possible to make different threads use different memory cells (even better: different cache lines,) and to not use any thread synchronization (except joinAll).
+Often it is possible to make different threads use different memory cells (even better: different cache lines,) and to not use any thread synchronization (except `joinAll`).

- If synchronization is required, in most cases, it is sufficient to use mutex under lock_guard.
+If synchronization is required, in most cases, it is sufficient to use mutex under `lock_guard`.

 In other cases use system synchronization primitives.
 Do not use busy wait.

 Atomic operations should be used only in the simplest cases.

 Do not try to implement lock-free data structures unless it is your primary area of expertise.

 **9.** Pointers vs references.